sts10/phraze/readme.markdown

 (Note that we need 8 words from the EFF short list to meet the default minimum entropy of 80 bits.)

 ### Using your own list
-If you prefer, you can have Phraze generate a passphrase using your own word list -- to do this, use the `--custom-list` option.
+If you prefer, you can have Phraze generate a passphrase using your own word list.
+Use the `--custom-list` option.
 ```bash
 $ phraze --custom-list path/to/word/list
 ```
-Phraze will remove any and all trailing whitespace, duplicate words, and blank words in the inputted list.
-Phraze will also check for Unicode normalization.
+Phraze will remove any and all trailing white space, duplicate words, and blank words in the inputted list.
+Phraze will also check for uniform [Unicode normalization](https://www.unicode.org/faq/normalization.html).

 ### Copying passphrase to clipboard
 You can pipe Phraze's outputted passphrase to other tools.
 For example, you can copy generated passphrase to xclip (a common Linux clipboard tool):